trek-view/basecamp/_posts/2021-04-23-trek-view-ride-quality-index.md

 published: true
 ---

-**Putting the data bike to work**
+**Putting our Data Bike to work.**

 [In the previous post I considered some apps that can be used to record raw data from your phones IMU](/blog/2021/measuring-condition-cycle-paths-phone-update).

 <img class="img-fluid" src="/assets/images/blog/2021-04-23/ResearchBikeInfographic-sm.jpeg" alt="Minnesota Research Bike" title="Minnesota Research Bike" />

-[The Parks & Trails Council of Minnesota operate a Research Bike that documents the state of their bike trails](https://www.parksandtrails.org/mn-state-trails/).
-In addition to their intractive maps, [you can view their previous State of the Trails reports here](https://www.parksandtrails.org/advocacy/research/ptc/state-of-the-trails-report/).
+[The Parks & Trails Council of Minnesota operate a Research Bike that documents the state of their cycling trails](https://www.parksandtrails.org/mn-state-trails/).
+In addition to their interactive maps, [you can view their previous State of the Trails reports here](https://www.parksandtrails.org/advocacy/research/ptc/state-of-the-trails-report/).

 These reports contain a Trail Roughness Index (TRI), an aggregated score created by the Parks & Trails Council of Minnesota:

 > Trail Roughness Index is measured by riding a trail with a device called an accelerometer mounted on the bike’s handle bars.
 When the bicyclist hits a crack or bump in the trail, the accelerometer measures the force of the jolt felt by the bicyclist.
 The TRI is a statistical summary of the accelerometer data that indicates the roughness of the ride.
 Low TRI scores indicate trails in excellent condition (TRI < 30) and high TRI scores indicate trails in very poor condition (TRI > 75).

-This posts aims will outline a Trail Quality Index you can use yourself using your phone and an app to measure data from its accelerometer.
+This posts details my attempt at creating a Trail Quality Index using a similar approach.

 ## Orientation